We've independently reviewed this article to make sure it's as accurate as we can make it.

 Pro – tip: Baking soda and Bicarbonate of Soda is exactly the same thing!

-Preventing Mold In A Dishwasher
+Preventing Mold In Your Dishwasher

-- Take out any removable racks, and the utensils holder.
+- Take out any removable racks and the utensils’ holder.

 - Clean off any food debris with paper towels or a damp cloth.

 - Using an all-purpose cleaner, wipe down and disinfect the parts.

 What Is Mold?

-It’s those fuzzy and thread like bits that give mold its weird and wonderful looks, and because there are many different types of fungi, it can take on a number of forms.
+It’s those fuzzy and thread-like bits that give mold its weird and wonderful looks, and because there are many different types of fungi, it can take on a number of forms.

-Although mold causes household damage and food spoilage, they do good stuff too.
-In fact, not only are molds important for making tasty things like cheese, but they are also used to make the antibiotics that fight off disease when we’re ill.
+Although mold causes household damage and food spoilage, it is important for making tasty things like cheese, but they are also used to make the antibiotics that fight off disease when we’re ill.

-Often, you may have mold in your dishwasher and not even be aware of it – many forms of mold are tiny and some kinds can be colorless, so they can be very hard to spot.
+Often, you may have mold in your dishwasher and not even be aware of it – many forms of mold are tiny, and some kinds can be colorless, so they can be very hard to spot.